TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 - first of all verifies the COVID+ status of the user and discards an invalid upload from a user who does not show a valid authorisation.

-- then it checks that this history does not contain duplicate scans, using the same methodology as before, namely by checking if: `(abs(t_qrScan - t_qrScan0) > dupScanThreshold)`.
+- then it checks that this history does not contain duplicated scans, using the same methodology as before, namely by checking if: `(abs(t_qrScan - t_qrScan0) > dupScanThreshold)`.
-If any duplicate scan is identified (test is true), it is recommended to discard the whole history as coming from a invalid application.
+If any duplicated scan is identified (test is true), it is recommended to discard the whole history as coming from a invalid application.
-This verification is meant to protect the server against malicious applications that could try to bypass the local duplicate scan check.
+This verification is meant to protect the server against malicious applications that could try to bypass the local duplicated scan check.

 - the frontend then sanitizes the message (e.g., by removing the source IP address).